Here’s How to Address Your Cover Letter to HR (It’s Not “To Whom It May Concern”)

 Cover letters are meant to explain why you’re a good fit for the position, and if the hiring manager is only going to skim the letter, why bulk up the page with irrelevant information?
 HR isn’t going to visit your house in person or use snail mail to communicate about the job, so cut that content.

-You can even use the same 2-line header from the top of your resume!
+In fact, we suggest using the same 2-line header from the top of your resume!
 This will help the hiring manager identify your cover letter when it’s printed, as well as making you look more professional with matching documents.

 Acknowledge the hiring manager and the position you’re applying for, and then jump into why the company should hire you!